ev3dev/edu-docs/Getting-Started-Developing-on-ev3dev.md

 >This mostly applies to more advanced language options.

-For Python and Javascript, almost everything is already built-in to the ev3dev distribution; all you need is an Editor or Integrated Development Environment (IDE) to write your programs in, and then execute it on the EV3 Controller (after downloading if necessary).
+For Python-based development, almost everything is already built-in to the ev3dev distribution; all you need is an Editor or Integrated Development Environment (IDE) to write your programs in, and then execute it on the Robot Controller (after downloading if necessary).

 > The pre-built ev3dev image has everything you need, unless you're interested in installing non-standard library packages into the ev3dev image (this is an advanced topic which is not covered in this guide).

-For the other languages, there is a need to compile the source files into executable files that will be run on the EV3 Controller.
-Technically, it is possible to write and compile programs on the EV3 Controller platform (this is also known as Target (Native) Compilation), but that would be an exercise in frustration except for compiling trivial programs such as `Hello World!`.
+For the other languages, there is a need to compile the source files into executable files that will be run on the Robot Controller.
+Technically, it is possible to write and compile programs on the Robot Controller platform (this is also known as Target (Native) Compilation), but that would be an exercise in frustration except for compiling trivial programs such as `Hello World!`.

-Typically we would want to use our Host PC to write, compile and debug the program, since it is much more powerful than the EV3 Controller platform.
-However, the EV3 Controller uses a different CPU or Instruction Set compared with the ones typically used on your PC.
+Typically we would want to use our Host PC to write, compile and debug the program, since it is much more powerful than the Robot Controller platform.
+However, the Robot Controller uses a different CPU or Instruction Set compared with the ones typically used on your PC.

->More specifically, the available EV3 Controllers are ~~almost~~ all based on the ARM CPU Architecture, while the PC are (almost) all based on the x86 or x64 (Intel-Architecture compatible) CPU Architecture.
+>More specifically, the available Robot Controllers are ~~almost~~ all based on the ARM CPU Architecture, while the PC are (almost) all based on the x86 or x64 (Intel-Architecture compatible) CPU Architecture.

 Bytecode based languages such as the LEGO Programmer and Java will have Compilers that compile the source programs into Virtual Machine bytecodes, which is able to run on any platform having the appropriate Virtual Machine software.
-However, the default C and C++ compilers for the PC platform targets the x86 or x64 CPU Architecture, and cannot be run on the EV3 Controller.
+However, the default C and C++ compilers for the PC platform targets the x86 or x64 CPU Architecture, and cannot be run on the Robot Controller.

-Consequently, when compiling C and C++ programs on the PC to run on the EV3 Controller, we need to perform [Cross Compilation](https://en.wikipedia.org/wiki/Cross_compiler).
+Consequently, when compiling C and C++ programs on the PC to run on the Robot Controller, we need to perform [Cross Compilation](https://en.wikipedia.org/wiki/Cross_compiler).
 The C and C++ cross compilers used by ev3dev are based on the GNU Compiler Collection ([`GCC`](https://gcc.gnu.org/)).

-> It is important to select the correct Target environment for the cross compiler; otherwise the generated programs will not be able to run on the targeted EV3 controller platform.
+> It is important to select the correct Target environment for the cross compiler; otherwise the generated programs will not be able to run on the targeted Robot controller platform.
 Generally we should use a generic Cross-Compiler which can generate executables for multiple target architectures.
 >
 >However, if you're building on the Target platform natively, or else intend to run the architecture specific cross-compiler under emulation on the Host to build with custom libraries which are only available for the given target architecture, GCC provides architecture specific compiler and cross-compiler toolchains that takes less disk space compared with the multi-target cross-compilers.

-When cross-compiling using a GCC Cross-Toolchain, the selected target architecture *MUST* be compliant with the chosen EV3 Controller platform distribution (EV3 Brick, RPi, etc.), otherwise unexpected problems may occur.
+When cross-compiling using a GCC Cross-Toolchain, the selected target architecture *MUST* be compliant with the chosen Robot Controller platform distribution (EV3 Brick, RPi, etc.), otherwise unexpected problems may occur.
 There are three [Target Architectures](https://www.debian.org/ports/arm/) for ARM-based Debian distributions used by ev3dev depending on the Controller hardware platform:
-> * armel (for EV3 Controller)
+> * armel (for EV3 Programmable Brick)
 > * armhf for ARMv6 (for the original Raspberry Pi and Pi Zero, **Docker Cross-compiler Image not provided**)
 > * armhf for ARMv7 (for Raspberry Pi 2, 3, and Beaglebone)